Client profile

 “You’ll likely have to see fewer clients every week if you want to stay on top of insurance reimbursements,” O’Hare says.

 According to O’Hare, if the idea of adding non-billable hours to your workweek isn’t ideal, you could consider hiring a biller or administrative assistant to join your practice.
-This can be costly, though, he adds, as you’ve got to find someone you trust because you’re essentially putting your financial success in this individual’s hands.
+This can be costly, though, he adds, as you need to find someone you trust because you’re essentially putting your financial success in this individual’s hands.

 Another option is to outsource the billing to avoid overhead costs.

-When it comes to the involved process of applying to join an insurance payer panel, keep in mind that it often takes health insurance payers several months to decide whether they’ll accept new practitioners onto their panel.
+When it comes to the involved process of applying to an insurance panel for therapists, keep in mind that it often takes health insurance payers several months to decide whether they’ll accept new practitioners onto their panel.

 If the town, city, or geographic area you practice in is saturated with therapists, insurance payers tend to be selective and choose only the most experienced practitioners.
 Payers also periodically close their panels to new providers.